App-vNext/Polly/docs/chaos/fault.md

 ## Generating faults

-To generate fault, you need to specify `FaultGenerator` delegate.
-You have the following options to how you customize this delegate:
+To generate a fault, you need to specify a `FaultGenerator` delegate.
+You have the following options as to how you customize this delegate:

 ### Use `FaultGenerator` class to generate faults

 The `FaultGenerator` is convenience API that allows you to specify what faults (exceptions) are to be injected.
-Additionally, it also allows assigning weight to each registered exception.
+Additionally, it also allows assigning weight to each registered fault.

 <!-- snippet: chaos-fault-generator-class -->
 ```cs